juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

  * Mapbox [tutorial](https://www.mapbox.com/guides/processing-satellite-imagery/) for working with satellite imagery
  * Mapbox Landsat metadata [viewer](https://www.mapbox.com/blog/satellite-metadata/)
  * Mapbox Landsat bands [explanation](https://www.mapbox.com/blog/putting-landsat-8-bands-to-work/)
+* **Assignment:**
+  * Download one or multiple Landsat images and using some of the techniques we saw in class and in the tutorial, perform some kind of analysis on the image(s).
+Basically, you need to come up with your own question and try to answer it through Landsat images and feature analyst tools.
+  * The deliverable is one PDF board (uploaded to Courseworks) in which you show your images, your process and your results.
+Please quantify your results and describe your process.

 ### Week 9: Surface modeling
 Sampling, interpolation and prediction